The following Environment practice note provides comprehensive and up to date legal information covering:

 Private nuisance is a tort against land and it is concerned with the unlawful interference with a person's use or enjoyment of land or of some right over or in connection with that land.
 In contrast with most other torts, nuisance is about protecting proprietary interests (and incidentally the environmental quality of those interests), rather than the control of an individual's conduct.
 Other nuisance actions include:

-the rule in Rylands v Fletcher (1868) LR 3 HL 330, which is a form of private nuisance and confers a right of action on a claimant who has been damaged by something that the defendant brought on to their land and which then escaped—see Cambridge Water v Eastern Counties Leather.
-See Practice Note: Common law liability for pollution—nuisance and Rylands v Fletcher
+the rule in Rylands v Fletcher, which is a form of private nuisance and confers a right of action on a claimant who has been damaged by something that the defendant brought on to their land and which then escaped—see Cambridge Water v Eastern Counties Leather.
+See Practice Note: Nuisance and the rule in Rylands v Fletcher—common law liability for pollution

-statutory nuisance under part III of the Environmental Protection Act 1990—see Neighbour disputes—noise and nuisance for more on statutory nuisance
+statutory nuisance under part III of the Environmental Protection Act 1990—see Practice Notes: Statutory nuisance and Neighbour disputes—noise and nuisance for more on statutory nuisance

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.